Foodbe

 Lactic acid is the main reason fermentation works.
 When bacteria convert sugars into lactic acid, it lowers the food's pH and creates an environment where harmful bacteria are less likely to grow.
 Research suggests that lactic acid bacteria from fermented foods may survive stomach acid and reach the intestines alive, where they can interact with the gut's existing microbial community.

 The fermentation process can also increase the availability of certain nutrients.
-Studies show that fermentation may increase B vitamin levels and break down phytates that otherwise bind minerals like zinc and iron, making them harder for the body to absorb.
-This is one reason traditional food cultures in many parts of the world developed fermentation — to improve nutrient availability in diets that were often plant-based and mineral-limited.
+Studies show that fermentation may increase B vitamin levels and break down phytates that otherwise bind minerals like zinc and iron.
+The 🧈 tempeh research supports this for soy fermentation specifically — phytic acid breakdown may improve mineral bioavailability.
+This is one reason fermentation became useful across many traditional food cultures.

 This post contains affiliate links.